lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 ![](09-EFA_PAF_files/figure-docx/unnamed-chunk-94-1.png)<!-- -->
 Plotting these figures from the program can facilitate conceptual understanding of what is going on -- and can be a "check" to your work.

 In the lecture I made a "biggish deal" about PCA being *components* analysis and PAF being *factor* analysis.
 Although the two approaches can lead to similar results/conclusions, there are some significant differences "under the hood."
 PCA can be thought of more as regression where the items predict the component.
-Consequently, the arrows went *from* the item, *to* the component.
+Consequently, the arrows went *from* the item *to* the component.

 In PAF, the arrows will go from the factor to the item -- because the factors (or latent variables) are assumed to predict the scores on the items (i.e., "depression" would predict how someone rates items that assess hopelessness, sleep, anhedonia, and so forth).